FL

 The University of Florida (UF) offers reputable degree programs in forensic science.
 The American Distance Education Consortium (ADEC) gave the online forensic science program the Award for Excellence from the American Distance Education Consortium (ADEC).
 As the largest forensics college in the world, UF’s faculty has extensive experience training its students in toxicology, DNA and serology, and drug chemistry, to name a few of the class modules.

-Boasting four master’s degrees and four certificate programs, this school awards credentials in a wide range of specialties such as forensic DNA & Serology; forensic death investigation; and forensic drug chemistry.
+This school awards credentials in four master’s degrees and five certificate programs, covering a wide range of specialties, such as forensic DNA and serology, forensic death investigation, and forensic drug chemistry.

 • Location: Gainesville, FL